 Banking exclusion continues to affect a minority of the household population, albeit a reducing one as shown in Table 1 above; nonetheless, this amounts to a substantial number of households and thereby people.
-As stated above, in 2018 according to the Central Statistics Office, 5.8% of households were without the use of a current account, which amounts to around 100,000 households?
+As stated above, in 2018 according to the Central Statistics Office, 5.8% of households were without the use of a current account, which amounts to around 100,000 households.
 Drilling down a little more into the available Household Budget Survey (CSO) data, we can identify certain household groups more at risk of banking exclusion than others, principally those on lower incomes, local authority tenants and households headed by an unemployed person.

-Also at risk are single person households, a social group containing "farmers, agricultural workers and all other gainfully occupied and unknown", the "very disadvamenta and by an older persor?, lone parent households, and a social group comprising semi-skilled and unskilled manual workers (Table) with income and educational attainment have, moreover, been highlighted as "strong contributing factors to banking exclusion generative action of these features is prevalent within the Traveller commentational strongly associated with both financial exclusion and Travellers, and it is striking that over 40% of unbanked households were below the poverty line in 2018, suggesting that such households are almost three times more likely to be "poor" compared to the general population.
+Also at risk are single person households, a social group containing "farmers, agricultural workers and all other gainfully occupied and unknown", the "very disadvantaged", households headed by an older person, lone parent households, and a social group comprising semi-skilled and unskilled manual workers (Table 3).
+Low income and educational attainment have, moreover, been highlighted as "strong contributing factors to banking exclusion generally", and each of these features is prevalent within the Traveller community.
+Poverty is also strongly associated with both financial exclusion and Travellers, and it is striking that over 40% of unbanked households were below the poverty line in 2018, suggesting that such households are almost three times more likely to be "poor" compared to the general population.